Professional courtesy: In medicine

 In 1803, Thomas Percival wrote a classic essay on medical ethics that endorsed complimentary professional care to “All members of the profession, including apothecaries as well as physicians and surgeons, together with their wives and children, should be attended gratuitously.”
 In 1847, the American Medical Association's Code of Ethics similarly endorsed waiving charges for services to other physicians and their families, This is likely the first modern-day documentation of the philosophy.

-Among physicians it has been historically traditional to provide medical care at no or reduced cost to physician colleagues and their immediate family members.
-The original purpose of this practice was to discourage physicians from treating themselves and members of their own family.
+Among physicians, it has been historically traditional to provide medical care at no or reduced cost to physician colleagues and their immediate family members.
+The original purpose of this practice was to discourage physicians from treating themselves and members of their own families.
 The custom dates back to Hippocrates, well before physicians had attained middle-class incomes.
-Though, in the United Kingdom for example, there is no law against doctors treating family members a bonus of this is that it avoids questions of objectivity and the danger of emotional attachment colouring assessment and treatment.
-However, physicians regularly providing free or reduced rate services as professional courtesy must remain mindful in an age of copays, insurance-only billing, and referrals, as the practice can run afoul of the law under some circumstances or redundant in countries which offer universal healthcare.
+However, in the United Kingdom for example, there is no law against doctors treating family members a bonus of this is that it avoids questions of objectivity and the danger of emotional attachment colouring assessment and treatment.
+However, physicians regularly providing free or reduced-rate services as professional courtesy must remain mindful in an age of copays, insurance-only billing, and referrals, as the practice can run afoul of the law under some circumstances or redundant in countries which offer universal healthcare.

-In 1994, the American Medical Association issued a Code of Medical Ethics Opinion advising that free-of-charge and reduced rate services were not an ethical requirement, and that physicians should use their own judgment when deciding to extend such professional courtesy.
+In 1994, the American Medical Association issued a Code of Medical Ethics Opinion advising that free-of-charge and reduced-rate services were not an ethical requirement, and that physicians should use their own judgment when deciding to extend such professional courtesy.

 In law enforcement

 The term has been used to refer to the practice by law enforcement officers allowing other officers to engage in traffic violations and some crimes without being reported or arrested.

 Some US states (such as California) issue confidential license plates to employees in law enforcement, and other public officials.
 The plates keep identities and addresses anonymous, allowing employees the inadvertent ability to travel on tollways without charge.
 Even serious offenses such as drunk driving are subject to professional courtesy discretion, and federal law assists in the process by exempting police officers and firefighters from a federal law that requires truck drivers to be blood-tested after an accident.

-There is a website offering law enforcement employees the purchase of a family card that they can give to friends and family to produce at a traffic stop to identify them as a family member.
+Some police unions offer law enforcement employees the purchase of a courtesy card that they can give to friends and family to produce at a traffic stop to identify them as family member.
 Critics of the ethical actions of police officers purport that where an ordinary member of the public would get a ticket, this notification card will lead the officer to overlook any violations of the law the person may have made and tell them to go on their way.
-The vendor of this card is explicit about the intention behind these cards.